 - color data definition

 - ink and color characterization for packaging

 Standards are developed within subcommittees (SC), working groups (WG), or task forces (TF).
 Participation in standards development is open to anyone having an interest.
 To ensure standards stay current, all standards undergo a periodic review every five years to determine whether to reaffirm, revise or withdraw the standard.

-Participation on CGATS committees and at meetings is open to anyone having an interest.
 For more information contact the APTech Standards.